 With that in mind, The MALESTROM touched base with our resident boxing correspondent David Jarvis to get the ringside lowdown on what 2017 has in store.

 The MALESTROM: Which three fights would you most like to see in the near future?

 David Jarvis: Terry Flanagan v Anthony Crolla.
 A great Manchester showdown and a quality fight.
-Both are now fighting at top level at lightweight and both are at their peak.
-Despite Crolla’s loss to Jorge Linares it is still a 50-50 fight.
+Both are now fighting at the top level at lightweight and both are at their peak.
+Despite Crolla’s loss to Jorge Linares, it is still a 50-50 fight.

 Gennady Golovkin v Carl Froch.
 I hate myself for thinking it because the granite-chinned Nottingham warrior is happily retired, is aged 39 and who wants to see him damage his legacy?
 He is also a big super middle and GGG is only a middleweight so it shouldn’t really happen.
 But who else can you see standing up to the Kazakh puncher?
 Canelo Alvarez?
 He doesn’t want it.

 Lee Selby v Carl Frampton.
 These featherweight kings can box, punch, think and both know how to find ways to win.
 Mouthwatering.
 If I could watch one fight in 2017 it would be this one.

 TM: But with Ward having just beaten Kovalev on points, assuming there isn’t a rematch, what chance of Ward and Golovkin?
 Surely the two biggest names in the game now Mayweather has retired?